 What are the symptoms of COVID-19?

 According to the latest data, COVID-19 has an incubation period of up to 14 days, although, on average most people start to show symptoms after 5-6 days.
 What that means is you can be infected with the virus but show no signs (known as being asymptomatic).
-The first symptoms to appear will be coughing and fever, sometimes worsening to more serious upper respiratory tract (URT) symptoms as the illness progresses.
+The first symptoms to appear are often coughing, fever, and loss of taste and/or smell, sometimes worsening to more serious upper respiratory tract (URT) symptoms as the illness progresses.

 According to research by the World Health Organization, based on studies of over 55,000 laboratory-confirmed cases, the most common symptoms are: